jysui123/esql/README.md

 There are some specific features not covered in testing yet:
 - `LIMIT` keyword: when order is not specified, identical queries with LIMIT can return different results
+- `LIKE` keyword: ES V6.5's sql api does not support regex search but only wildcard (only support shell wildcard % and _)

 ## esql vs elasticsql
 |Item|esql|elasticsql|